kodecocodes/english-style-guide/README.md

 You are the front-end developer who used the Backend for Frontend pattern to develop the front end.

+**future tense**
+Avoid phrases that have awkward future tenses like "will be verbing".
+When you can, use the present tense, which tends to be more exciting.

+Incorrect: In this tutorial, you'll be learning how to...
+Correct: In this tutorial, you'll learn how to...

 **functions**
 see _code objects_.